clawpack/doc/doc/googleearth_plotting.rst

   % conda install lxml   # PIP may also work
   % pip install pykml    # Not available through conda

-For OSX, these libraries can also be installed through MacPorts or Homebrew.

 .. _Optional library:

 Optional GDAL library